simonmichael/hledger_site/src/install.md

 - command-specific flags, after the command argument
 - flag values, for flags that have standard values
 - query prefixes
-- account names from the journal after an account name prefix
+- account names from the journal, after an account name prefix
-- appropriate data from the journal after these query prefixes: `acct:`, `code:`, `cur:`, `desc:`, `note:`, `payee:`, `real:`, `status:`, `tag:`
+- appropriate data from the journal, after these query prefixes: `acct:`, `code:`, `cur:`, `desc:`, `note:`, `payee:`, `real:`, `status:`, `tag:`
-- amount comparison operators after `amt:`.
+- amount comparison operators, after `amt:`.

-When a completion includes special characters, backslashes will be inserted automatically (this does not work right in all cases).
+When a completion includes special characters, backslashes will be inserted automatically; this does not work right in all cases.

 ## Next steps